 - Effective tax rate on income: €4,500/€30,000 x 100 = 15%

-Tax planning opportunities make it possible to vary the amount of withdrawals depending on portfolio performance.
-There are advantages if you take less income from your Assurance Vie in a year of high growth, and more in a year of low growth.
+Tax planning opportunities may involve varying the amount of withdrawals in line with your portfolio performance.
+For example, there are advantages if you take less income from your Assurance Vie in a year of high growth and more in a year of low growth.

 If the couple left the money invested for eight years before taking a withdrawal, the tax payable using the same assumptions as above would be: